-Simplified approach enables entities to report expected credit losses over a period of time without the need to identify a significant increase in credit risk.
-For trade receivables and contract assets that do not have a significant element of financing, an entity recognizes an allowance for expected credit losses over its life (i.e. an entity must always apply a so-called simplified approach).
+For trade receivables and contract assets that do not have a significant element of financing, an entity recognizes an allowance for expected credit losses over its life (i.e., an entity must always apply a so-called simplified approach).
 For other trade receivables, other contractual assets, operating lease receivables and finance lease receivables, an accounting policy that can be applied separately to individual asset types (but which applies to all assets of the type) can be selected.
-An important element of financing exists when the timing of reimbursements agreed by the parties (explicitly or implicitly) results in a significant benefit for the customer or entity to finance the transfer of goods or services to the customer.
+An important element of financing exists when the timing of reimbursements agreed by the parties (explicitly or implicitly) results in a significant benefit for the customer or the Group to finance the transfer of goods or services to the customer.

-Application of simplified approach using impairment matrix

-For trade receivables without a significant element of financing, the Group determines the amount of allowances using the impairment matrix.
-The impairment matrix is based on applying the appropriate rate of loss to unpaid balances of trade receivables (i.e. age analysis of receivables).
+Application of simplified approach using impairment matrix For trade receivables without a significant element of financing, the Group determines the amount of allowances using the impairment matrix, which is based on applying the appropriate rate of loss to unpaid balances of trade receivables (i.e., age analysis of receivables).

 When determining the amount of allowances through simplified approach, the Group proceeds in the following steps.
 The Group first divides its individual trade receivables into certain groups of receivables with similar credit risk characteristics.
 The Group concurrently identifies the most important factors affecting the credit risk of each group.
 In the second step, the Group sets a historical loss rate for each group with similar credit risk characteristics.
 This rate is set for 3 consecutive accounting periods.
-In the next step, the Group determines the expected loss rate for each group of receivables, which is further subdivided into sub-categories by the number of days past due (e.g. loss rates for non-past due receivables, loss rates for receivables 1-30 days overdue, losses for receivables 31 - 60 days overdue, etc.).
-In determining the expected loss rate, the Group takes into account whether historical loss rates have been incurred under economic conditions that are consistent with the expected conditions during the exposure period of that portfolio of receivables at the reporting date.
+In the next step, the Group determines the expected loss rate for each group of receivables, which is further subdivided into sub-categories by the number of days past due (e.g., loss rates for non-past due receivables, loss rates for receivables 1-30 days overdue, losses for receivables 31 - 60 days overdue, etc.).
+In determining the expected loss rate, the Group takes into account whether historical loss rates have been incurred under economic conditions that are consistent with the expected conditions during the exposure period of that portfolio of receivables at the balance sheet date.
 In the last step, the Group measures the amount of the allowance based on the current gross amount of receivables multiplied by the expected loss rate.